All-Hands-AI/OpenHands/tests/integration/README.md

 ```

 After running the above commands, you should be able to locate the real prompts
 and responses logged.
-The log folder follows `logs/llm/%y-%m-%d_%H-%M` format.
+The log folder follows `logs/llm/%y-%m-%d_%H-%M.log` format.

-Now, move all files under that folder to `tests/integration/mock/<AGENT>/<test-name>` folder.
+Now, move all files under that folder to `tests/integration/mock/<AgentName>/<TestName>` folder.
 For example, moving all files from `logs/llm/24-04-23_21-55/` folder to
 `tests/integration/mock/MonologueAgent/test_write_simple_script` folder.

+That's it, you are good to go!
+When you launch an integration test, mock
+responses are loaded and used to replace a real LLM, so that we get
+deterministic and consistent behavior, and most importantly, without spending real
+money.